An Appetite for Change: Technology Transforming Grocery and Food Service

 Not long ago, personnel in grocery stores and food service locations had to check inventory levels for accuracy and buy needed stock using large, handheld scanners.
 Each store owned their own inventory and relied on store associates to make important decisions regarding when and how much to buy.
-As valuable as local store knowledge is, handling replenishment this way means there is no enterprise-wide consistency, no easy way to implement an overall inventory strategy and no way to achieve the inventory optimisation that has benefitted other industries.
+As valuable as local store knowledge is, handling replenishment this way means there is no enterprise-wide consistency, no easy way to implement an overall inventory strategy and no way to achieve the inventory optimization that has benefitted other industries.

 At the same time, because of the growth of omnichannel in grocery and food service, profitability rests upon better inventory management.
 That’s why today, leading grocery and food service retailers are transforming how they handle inventory.
-Armed with the right technology, they can centralise buying and free up in-store resources to focus on valued customers.
+Armed with the right technology, they can centralize buying and free up in-store resources to focus on valued customers.
 These businesses get the best of both worlds, leveraging best practices – and applying automation to some processes – while still taking full advantage of local feedback and insights.
-The results of this new approach are better efficiency at the store and enterprise level, improved demand planning, reduced spoilage and optimised inventory management.
+The results of this new approach are better efficiency at the store and enterprise level, improved demand planning, reduced spoilage and optimized inventory management.

 Shelf Life Management

-Using machine learning, Manhattan’s forecasting solution analyses buying trends and expiration dates on a product-by-product basis to continuously fine-tune replenishment.
+Using machine learning, Manhattan’s forecasting solution analyzes buying trends and expiration dates on a product-by-product basis to continuously fine-tune replenishment.
 As an evolution of shelf life maximum technology, it brings demand forecasting to the cutting edge.

 Shelf life maximum works by inputting the shelf life of a given product to create boundaries in the system.
 By incorporating the expirations into the ordering parameters, you can be absolutely certain that no matter what the item, the system will alert your personnel when they attempt to purchase more than you can possibly sell within that spoilage window.
 Implementing guardrails like this reduces waste and markdowns.
 Applying machine learning elevates the accuracy and sophistication of this technology exponentially.

-A typical inventory management solution looks at the amount of product in the distribution centre, and projected sales of that item, to forecast how much should be ordered and when.
+A typical inventory management solution looks at the amount of product in the distribution center, and projected sales of that item, to forecast how much should be ordered and when.
 As stocks reach a certain point, replenishment is triggered.
 This is typical sawtooth logic.

 However, no matter how solid the forecast, sometimes things go wrong and situations change.
 When this occurs, the risk of product spoilage in the DC rises, putting a grocer’s ability to service its customers in question.
 The complexity of the problem increases because different lots of a product are going to expire at different times.
 These “blindspots” in replenishment can result in costly rush shipments to stores, lost sales from product shortages on the shelves or, even worse, sunk costs on spoiled food.